Digital Business Structure

 This is what an effective digital presence looks like…who looks after all this?
 Click on the image to view an enlarged version.

-As you can see, any organization wanting to have an effective digital presence would need a sizeable digital department.
+As you can see, any organization wanting an effective digital presence would need to invest in building a sizeable digital department.

 Organization chart showing digital presence roles.